Humza Yousaf warns of more disruption from Storm Jocelyn

 Some 17 regional flood alerts and 32 local flood warnings remain in place, and the Met Office warned: “Injuries and danger to life is likely from large waves and beach material being thrown onto coastal roads, sea fronts and properties.”

-Scottish and Southern Electricity Networks (SSEN) Distribution restored power to 33,000 customers on Monday evening, but another 3,500 properties were still in a blackout – predominantly in the Highlands and Tayside.
+Scottish and Southern Electricity Networks (SSEN) Distribution restored power to 36,000 customers on Monday evening, with fewer than 800 customers still off supply.

 Operations director Andy Smith branded it a “severe and unpredictable storm”, and Phil Campbell, ScotRail customer operations director, said the second withdrawal of trans in a week was due to safety.